Updated on 30/04/21 by Jess_OVO

-If you think there are issues with your SMETS2 meters, you can do a Smart Meter Health Check (MHC) to gather the information, and work out what the issue is.
+If you think there are issues with your SMETS2 meters, you can do a Smart Meter Health Check (SMHC) to help diagnose the issue.

 The SMETS2 smart meter health check

 There are currently two manufacturers of SMETS2 meters that we will be installing: Aclara (Flonidan for gas) and Honeywell.
-They are similar in shape and style but the placement of the buttons, meter serial number and WAN lights may differ.
+They are similar in shape and style but the placement of the buttons, Meter Serial Number (MSN) and WAN lights may differ.
 Aclara have two versions of their electricity meter V1 and V2.5.
 We will be moving onto installing only V2.5, but V1 has already been installed in some homes.
 There are only small differences between the two versions (images found near the bottom of this guide) and there are other versions of SMETS2 meters that are being installed by other suppliers.

 1. Are the Meter Serial Numbers (MSNs) correct?

 We first need to make sure that the meter(s) we are dealing with are correct (mistakes can sometimes be made, meaning the wrong MSN is listed on an account).

 Where can I find the serial number on a smart meter?